kevinpapst/freshrss-fever-api/README.md

 - setting read marker for item(s)
 - setting starred marker for item(s)
 - **hot** is not supported as there is nothing in FreshRSS that is similar

-## Roadmap

-Support will follow soon:

 - setting read marker for feed
 - setting read marker for category
-- improve speed: currently there is some overhead while fetching entries, feeds and categories which can be eliminated

 ## Testing and error search
 If this API doesn't work as expected in your RSS reader, please test it manually with a tool like [Postman](https://www.getpostman.com/).